Zest-studi-o/Gamer-Quiz/README.md

 - Add a multiplayer version to the game.
 - Store data in back-end.
 - Add music to the quiz.
+- Give the user feedback on which is the correct answer when getting a question wrong.
-- Give a summary of the questions and the correct answers.
+- Give a summary of the questions and answers done at the end.
 - Add a feature in which the player can select the number of questions.

 ### Accessibility